-This course will deal with basic aspects of neuronal physiology, including the function of excitable membranes and the transfer of information between cells (synaptic physiology, neurochemistry, membrane receptors).
+This course will deal with basic aspects of neuronal physiology, including the function of excitable membranes and the transfer of information between cells (e.g., synaptic physiology, neurochemistry, membrane receptors).
 In connection with each of these topics, consideration will be given to short- and long-term modification of neuronal function.
-Toward the end of the course, we will examine the neurophysiology of auditory perception in birds and mammals, focusing on the initial transduction of sound waves into neuronal codes.
+Toward the end of the course, we will examine the neurophysiology of epileptic seizures as well as the neurophysiology of motor systems.

 ||Gen Ed Area Dept: